pottekkat/personal-website/content/posts/custom-plugins-in-apisix-ingress.md

             body: "Hello from your custom Plugin!"
 ```

-Now, our custom Plugin should rewrite the Upstream response with "custom response."
+Now, our custom Plugin should rewrite the Upstream response with "Hello from your custom Plugin!"

 Let's apply this CRD and test the Route and see what happens: